Skip to content

 Publish recording to Video on-Demand item

-If your plan supports VoD, the recording page also lets you trim the start/end of the recorded video and publish it as a VoD item.
+The recording page lets you trim the start/end of the recorded video and publish it as a VoD item.
 Press the ‘Trim Video‘ button to select the start and end point of the VoD item you want to publish.
 Click on the Submit button: the start and end offset will be set on the recording page.

 Trim start and end point of a recorded live stream